clqn/clqn.github.io/index.md

-# a bunch of spiders & birds!
+# a spider and a bird!

 ![a california scrub jay holding a red ribbon in its mouth, facing left](./img/scrub-jay.png){:style="max-width: 300px; float: right;"}